| Title | Professor |

 | HST 991 | History Study and Travel Seminar |

-My research has received competitive support from the U.S. Embassy in Bosnia and Herzegovina; the Marion and Jasper Whiting Foundation; the Spanish government; the United States Holocaust Memorial Museum; the Salem State University Center for Research and Creative Activities; and the City of Cambridge, Massachusetts.
+Her work has been supported by the U.S. Embassy in Bosnia and Herzegovina, the Marion and Jasper Whiting Foundation, the Government of Spain, the United States Holocaust Memorial Museum, the City of Cambridge, and the Salem State University Center for Research and Creative Activities.

 At Salem State University, I hold multiple academic and administrative roles.
 I serve as Program Coordinator for the Holocaust and Genocide Studies Graduate Certificate Program and as a Senior Faculty Research Fellow at the Center for Holocaust and Genocide Studies.
 I am Chair of the University Research and Creative Activities Committee (2023–26) and Chair of the English Department Publicity Committee (2025–26).
 I have been a member of the English Graduate Faculty since 2008 and the Holocaust and Genocide Studies Graduate Faculty since 2010.
 Additionally, I serve on the Executive Committee of the SSU Center for Holocaust and Genocide Studies (2013–present).